wakefulblock262/class-project/README.md

 If you look above your preview in EduBlocks you can see a code button.
 This button allows you code your website with text-based-coding over block-based-coding.
 (I don't recommend using this unless you know what you are doing, as it can mess everything up if done wrong)

 # The End
-And that's all.
+And that's all for now and I probally will add more later.
 If you still don't understand, come talk to me or Coach Austin and we can help, but I don't know aobut Coach Austin, he might just send you to me.
 Also the is bugged for some reason so some headers might now show up :( (I think I fixed most of them)

 # Credits?